rysk-finance/Rysk-Grant-Proposals/proposals/template.md

 - Documentation of core components, protocols, architecture, etc. to be deployed

 ### Team / Contributor
-Brief descrption of the team.
-As an example: link to social profiles, github for other team members (if any), relevant experience
+Brief descrption of the team and best way to get in contact.
+As an example: link to social profiles, github for other team members (if any), relevant experience,...

 ## Development Status
 If you've already started implementing your project or it is part of a larger repository, please provide a link and a description here